masoudharooni/location-registration-system/README.md

 # location-registration-system for users
 - registration location
 - if your location verifide Will be displayed to all users
-- filtering location for to show you
+- filtering location by type and Distance with you
+- satellite mood
+- display your location
+- search location

 # **location-registration-system for admin**
+- login
 - Verification locations
 - preview locaiotn
-### filtering locaiton for display
+- sort location by oldest
+- sort location by newest
+- sort location by location type
-- sort location by ascending or descending by created at
+- sort location by unactive
-- sort location by verifide or not verifide
+- sort location by active
+- delete locations
+- edit locations

+# user profile
+- display your info
+- display your location info
+- logout

+# authentication form
+### register form
+- register with safe password
+- register with vadid email

+### login form
+- login with your email and password

+### forget password
+- send email for reset password